Author: Dr Sarah Hill, Dermatology Registrar, Dept of Dermatology Greenlane Hospital, Auckland, New Zealand, 2005.

 The collodion membrane undergoes desquamation or peeling, which is usually complete by 2 to 3 weeks of life.
 This reveals the underlying skin disorder.

-The collodion membrane is due to abnormal desquamation (a peeling process).
+The collodion membrane is due to abnormal desquamation.
 It is due to mutation of certain genes and is usually an autosomal recessive, congenital ichthyosis (scaly skin condition).
-However 10% of collodion babies have normal underlying skin – a mild presentation known as ‘self-healing’ collodian baby.
+However, 10% of collodion babies have normal underlying skin – a mild presentation known as ‘self-healing’ collodion baby.

 Other rarer conditions include:

 As the collodion membrane dries up it can crack leading to fissures.
-This affects the barrier function of the skin.
+This affects the barrier function of the skin, leading to:

 Another concern is that the membrane acts like a thick film causing physical constraints of underlying tissues.
 This can create problems with:

 The baby is usually transferred to a neonatal intensive care unit (NICU).

 An incubator provides a humidified, neutral temperature environment.
 Other supportive treatments such as intravenous fluid and tube feeding are often necessary.